opendocsg/opendoc-supreme-court-practice-directions-2021/PART-08-Originating Processes, Documents, and Service In or Out of Singapore.md

 <li>(b)	The number of times the document has been amended must be indicated in parentheses after the name of the document.
 It should therefore be entitled “[document name] (Amendment No. 1)” or “[document name] (Amendment No. 2)”, or as appropriate.</li>

-(c)	The changes made in the document from the latest version of the document filed in Court should be indicated in the following way:</li>
+<li>(c)	The changes made in the document from the latest version of the document filed in Court should be indicated in the following way:</li>
 <ul type="*">
 <li>(i)	deletions must be made by drawing a single line across the words to be deleted; and</li>